artnoage/ARC-AGI-2/memory_bank/systemPatterns.md

 ```
 *   A Python-based command-line application orchestrates the benchmarking process, configurable via `config.py` and command-line arguments.
 *   Components handle configuration, data loading, agent logic, model interaction, and result saving (including metadata and full prompts).
-*   Auxiliary utilities (e.g., `merge_reasoning.py`) can process the benchmark results and integrate them with other data stores like the trace JSON.
+*   Auxiliary utilities (e.g., `auxiliary_utilities/merge_reasoning.py`) process the benchmark results and integrate them with the trace store (`data/traces_store.json`), storing reasoning in the `text` field and creating new entries for each merged reasoning trace for an existing task ID.

 ## Key technical decisions